junxit/us-congress-code/title-16/chapter-1/sec-78.md

 ### General Grant National Park Abolished

 Act Mar.
-4, 1940, set out as section 80a of this title, abolished the General Grant National Park and added the lands to the Kings Canyon National Park as the General Grant grove section.
+4, 1940, ch.
+40, § 2, 54 Stat.
+43, set out as section 80a of this title, abolished the General Grant National Park and added the lands to the Kings Canyon National Park as the General Grant grove section.